-No information currently exists upon which to identify the likely impact on different groups, although it is anticipated that for some court users there will be an additional burden of travel brought about by the increase in distances to travel to court.
+No information currently exists upon which to identify the likely impact on different groups, although it is anticipated that for a number of court users there will be an additional burden of travel brought about by the increase in distances to travel to court.
 However, those distances are still within reasonable time and distance parameters.
-On the other hand, some other court users should experience an improvement in travel brought about by the decrease in distances to travel to court.